taboca/telasocial-labs/pages/drupal-tagvisor-slides/content.md

 Make sure to preserve the .htaccess file.
 If you simply move files around you may lose the .htaccess file.

+## Installing Drupal

+Check the owner for the installed files under /var/www/html — if you are going with root (brave) you need to make sure all the files unver /var/www/html are root:root.

+## Changing permissions so installer writes

+    cd /var/www/html
+    chmod a+w sites/default

+    cp ./sites/default/default.settings.php ./sites/default/settings.php

+## Run install

+Restart your Apache2 — if you do have a script in /etc/init.d you will need to make one.
+I am using:

+    #!/bin/bash
+    /usr/local/apache2/bin/apachectl $@

+## Web install

+Access your host with http://your server:80

+Remember to check the permissions after the install

+    chmod go-w sites/default/settings.php
+    chmod go-w sites/default

 ## References